ocibuilder/ocibuilder/README.md

 ## Install

-Binary downloads of the `ocictl` are available on the [Releases page](https://github.com/beval/beval/releases).
+Binary downloads of the `bevalctl` are available on the [Releases page](https://github.com/beval/beval/releases).

-You can use the `install.sh` script to install the latest version of `ocictl`:
+You can use the `install.sh` script to install the latest version of `bevalctl`:

 ```bash
 curl https://raw.githubusercontent.com/beval/beval/master/install.sh | sh